AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 3. The device reports your results to monitoring agencies, which check your compliance.

 4. Sometimes you need to obtain a special drivers license.
-For example, in Delaware, if you are a first-time offender, you can often apply for a conditional license that allows you to drive legally within 90 days of revocation.
-Through this program, you can apply for full license reinstatement after six months.2
+For example, in Delaware, if you are a first-time offender, you can often apply for a conditional license after completing a state-approved education or treatment program.

 FYI